 Travel Agency: STA Travel, a full-service travel agency located on the first floor of the MSU Union, specializes in serving students with arrangements for study abroad and obtaining student discount fares, as well as general travel plans.
 Hours are Monday, Tuesday, Thursday, Friday, 10 a.m. to 6 p.m. and Wednesday, 11 a.m. to 6 p.m.
 Call 432-7722.
-Web site: www.hfs.msu.edu/union and respo nsıbilities
+Web site: www.hfs.msu.edu/union and responsibilities he process for the establishment and adjudication of regulations governing student conduct are set forth in Academic Freedom for Students at Michigan State University.
+Based on the principle of student involvement, there is both a specific legislative process and a comprehensive judicial system which govern undergraduate students.
+To the extent that interest motivates personal involvement, there continue to be broad avenues for student participation in the governance process.